hardwario/docs/chester/developer-tools/command-line-tools.md

 :::tip

 If you develop your own firmware and change the codec **YAML** file.
-You can generate `msg_key.h` header file with keys from your **YAML** file by typing this from your application folder `../../scripts/gen-msg-key.py codec/cbor-decoder.yaml src/msg_key.h`
+The `msg_key.h` header file is now automatically regenerated when you type `west build`.

 :::